-U2 songs which reference the Troubles of Ireland
+U2 songs that reference The Troubles of Ireland

 Paramilitary units such as those of the IRA killed with impunity and the British Army became a standard presence in the streets.